-The Epcot Flower and Garden Festival combines gardens, flowers, and amazing fresh foods at 15+ outdoor kitchens in the World Showcase.
+The Walt Disney World Flower and Garden Festival at Epcot runs March 4-June 1, 2020 and combines gardens, flowers, and amazing fresh foods at 15+ outdoor kitchens in the World Showcase.
 We think this is absolutely ones of the best festivals for families at Walt Disney World and a great way to experience all that Epcot has to offer.
 But what do you need to know to manage it all in a day or two?
 So what can you expect if you’re visiting the Flower and Garden Festival at Epcot?

 Make A Plan

 The Flower and Garden Festival at Epcot runs each year between March and May.
-This year the festival runs Mar 6- Jun 3, 2019.
 If this is your first Flower and Garden festival know that it’s actually the perfect festival to navigate for first-timers.
 Like other Epcot festivals it’s important to grab a map, or open your Disney My Experience App, and a passport.
 Every festival has a passport.
 This helps you identify everything you can experience.
 There’s information about shows, the concert lineup, and the menu’s for each outdoor kitchen available throughout the festival.
 And just so you can feel like a kid even at Disney’s most adult-centric park, there are even stickers to mark off each country as you visit them.